rudelm/rudelm.github.io/content/post/2018/05/01/how-to-clean-install-mac-os-high-sierra-without-apfs-on-internal-ssd/how-to-clean-install-mac-os-high-sierra-without-apfs-on-internal-ssd.md

 ---
 Did you ever wonder how you can make a clean install on your Mac with High Sierra [without being forced to use APFS](http://osxdaily.com/2017/10/17/how-skip-apfs-macos-high-sierra/)?
 Well, I just reinstalled my mac using this method and want to explain how I acomplished this:

 First of all, you'll need to boot from a Mac OS Version below 10.13 High Sierra.
-Otherwise you'll get an error message "Helpertool crashed&#8220;.
+Otherwise you'll get an error message &#8222;Helpertool crashed".
 So in my case I booted from a 10.12 Sierra USB stick.

 You can now use the Disk Utility of the recovery OS you currently booted from to clean you complete disk.
-Format the volume HFS+ journaled and choose a simple name without spaces like "internal&#8220; (which I used for my internal SSD).
+Format the volume HFS+ journaled and choose a simple name without spaces like &#8222;internal" (which I used for my internal SSD).
 Attach the USB stick which contains the High Sierra installer.
 You can create this installer following [these instructions](https://support.apple.com/en-us/HT201372).

 Now exit Disk Utility and open a Terminal.
 Go to the Volume of your attached High Sierra USB Stick.

-cd /Volumes/&#8220;Install macOS High Sierra&#8220;
+cd /Volumes/"Install macOS High Sierra"

-Start the installation of High Sierra to the freshly formatted HFS+ volume mounted as "internal&#8220;.
+Start the installation of High Sierra to the freshly formatted HFS+ volume mounted as &#8222;internal".
 This clean installation will also create the Recovery HD partition.

-"Install macOS High Sierra.app&#8220;/Contents/Resources/startOsInstall -agreetolicense -converttoapfs NO -volume /Volumes/internal
+&#8222;Install macOS High Sierra.app"/Contents/Resources/startOsInstall -agreetolicense -converttoapfs NO -volume /Volumes/internal

 More information can be found [here](https://www.tonymacx86.com/threads/guide-avoid-apfs-conversion-on-high-sierra-update-or-fresh-install.232855/).
 A video of the process and more details are [here](https://derflounder.wordpress.com/2017/09/26/using-the-macos-high-sierra-os-installers-startosinstall-tool-to-avoid-apfs-conversion/).
 If you execute the startOsInstall command with -usage you'll get a [list of available parameters](https://apple.stackexchange.com/questions/299726/how-to-prevent-conversion-to-apfs-on-high-sierra-install).